akka/akka-grpc/docs/src/main/paradox/client.md

 You can keep the client running until your system terminates, or close it earlier.
 To avoid leaking in the latter case, you should call `.close()` on the client.

+When the connection breaks, the client will start failing requests and try reconnecting to the server automatically.

 ### Debug logging

 To enable fine grained debug running the following logging configuration can be used.